David-lab92/CF-Instacart-Python/README.md

 # Executing code

-The code is available as jupyter notebooks, under/03 Scripts/
+The code is available as jupyter notebooks, under _/03 Scripts/_